 So, it turned out to be a useful flying session with the rather unique Parasail kite.
 The weather had been sunny at first with ample breeze throughout.
 It was good that plenty of camera work was done early though, since thickening cloud began to reduce the light levels after a while.
 Not to mention the fact that it was now less than an hour to sun-down.

 One day this tape-and-plastic design might really strut it's stuff in thermic conditions, taking a ride overhead on rising air - on a really long line!
 However, being basically a parachute, even this second prototype is struggling to hit a 45 degree line angle most of the time, in smooth horizontal coastal air.
-But the fun factor is still high despite the modest performance!
+But the fun factor of the MBK Parasail kite is still high despite the modest performance!